AlbanBedel/scummc/README.md

 Big thanks to Gerrit Karius for OpenQuest and generally making this project move forward.

-And last but not least, thanks to the few people how at least tried to compile and perhaps even used a bit one of those early versions.
+And last but not least, thanks to the few people who at least tried to compile and perhaps even used a bit one of those early versions.

 ## IX.
 Contact

-ScummC have a project page at Gna!: http://gna.org/projects/scummc/ There you can find our mailing list, bug tracker, etc
+ScummC is hosted on github: https://github.com/AlbanBedel/scummc There you can find the wiki, bug tracker, etc

-For anything relevant to ScummC and SCUMM games developement use the mailing list scummc-general@gna.org, for anything else I can be reached at albeu@free.fr.
+For anything relevant to ScummC and SCUMM games developement use the github bug tracker at https://github.com/AlbanBedel/scummc/issues, for anything else I can be reached at albeu@free.fr.

 Patches and suggestions of all kinds are always welcome!